 The larger tires add weight to the bike but allow for more aggressive riding.
 Visually, the tires also lend the Romper more of a “mountain bike” look than a “road bike”.

-The 2019 model of the Pello Romper now comes equipped with dual Tektro mini v-pull brakes for even better stopping power.
-(Previous models only had a rear brake.)
+The Pello Romper also comes equipped with dual Tektro mini v-pull brakes for even better stopping power.
 Like all bikes this size (based on CPSC regulations), the Romper also comes with a coaster brake (back-pedal brake).
 Luckily, Pello offers a freewheel kit for just $20 that allows you to easily remove the coaster brake.

 We do not love coaster brakes because they make it more difficult for riders to learn to pedal.
 Additionally, for kids who will be tackling more aggressive terrains, coaster brakes can cause unexpected stops and interrupt the flow of the ride.